TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 }
 ```

 Based on the `type=` part, the Doctrine was able to with database column type.
-Now I'm now sure about my memory, was it "int" or "integer"?
-We now use "int" everywhere, even in native PHP type declarations, so that should be correct, right?
+Now I'm not sure about my memory, was it "int" or "integer"?
+We use "int" everywhere, even in native PHP type declarations, so that should be correct, right?

 <br>